RakibSiddiquee/laravel-fetch-mail/README.md

 - Clone the application
 - Run composer install
-- We use laravel-imap package (https://github.com/Webklex/laravel-imap)
+- We used laravel-imap package (https://github.com/Webklex/laravel-imap)
 - Create an email address against your domain in hosting
 - Add the following settings in .env from mail client manual settings (Incoming Server)
 ```